 With almost 20 years' work experience within Higher Education, Emma is a staunch advocate for lifelong and distance learners.
 Emma leads on the development and delivery of online courses.
 During the Summer of 2020, Emma taught the online course, Representations of Jewish-Christian Relations in Literature.
 She is also the Course Convenor on the online course Bridging the Great Divide: the Jewish-Muslim Encounter, jointly offered by the Woolf Institute and the American University in Washington DC.
 She has previously led and taught on two of the Institute's other online courses, Jews, Christians, and Muslims in Europe: Modern Challenges.

-Emma serves on various committees within the Cambridge Theological Federation (CTF) and organises interfaith teaching for CTF students, including undergraduate, graduate and not-for-credit intensive courses.
+Emma is also involved with the interfaith teaching for Cambridge Theological Federation students, including undergraduate, graduate and not-for-credit intensive courses.
 Emma also teaches on aspects of Jewish practice and Jewish-Christian Relations in English literature.
-Emma co-supervises on the joint CTF & Anglia Ruskin University Professional Doctorate programme and in the past, she has arranged interfaith social and ecclesial context-based placements.
+Emma co-supervises on the joint CTF & Anglia Ruskin University Professional Doctorate programme and, in the past, she has arranged interfaith social and ecclesial context-based placements.